novinfard/SimpleLottery/README.md

 # Simple Lottery!
 This is a funny Apple universal application that creates a lottery between defined nominees.
-It uses Combine and SwiftUI frameworks and demonestrates how we can use `@Published`,  `ObservableObject`, and `Timers` in Swift.
+It uses Combine and SwiftUI frameworks and demonstrates how we can use `@Published`,  `ObservableObject`, and `Timers` in Swift.

 ## Screenshots
 <img src="https://raw.githubusercontent.com/novinfard/SimpleLottery/main/Demo%20Images/demo-1.png" width="290">.<img src="https://raw.githubusercontent.com/novinfard/SimpleLottery/main/Demo%20Images/demo-2.png" width="290">